 If a student officially drops a course before 60% of the semester has passed and this act effects a change in enrollment status, then their/his/her financial aid must be recalculated.
 If a student officially drops a course after at least 60% of the semester has passed, then that student's financial aid will not be recalculated even if the dropped course effects a change in enrollment status.
 A grade of "W" counts toward credit hours attempted, but not as credit hours earned and can affect federal financial aid eligibility, among other relevant factors.
-A grade of "UW" or "F" counts toward credit hours attempted and carries the weight of 0.0 in credit hours earned.
+A grade of "UW" or "F" counts toward credit hours earned.
 These grades affect the term GPA, the CGPA, and the Federal Financial Aid eligibility, among other relevant factors.